 The Dirty Dozen — a 1967 war movie starring Lee Marvin, Charles Bronson, and Jim Brown, or a list of the top twelve tax scams as identified by the Internal Revenue Service?
-Would you believe that it's both?
+How about both?

 Each year, the IRS releases a list of the "Dirty Dozen" tax scams to watch out for during tax season.
 This year's list, shown below, includes classic scams as well as some new twists.

 1. Identity Theft – Tax time brings extra activity among thieves looking for Social Security numbers and other personal information that allows them to falsely claim refunds (not to mention running up bills and draining bank accounts).
 Be very protective of your personal information.
-If you would like to monitor your credit to prevent identity theft and see your credit reports and scores, check out our credit monitoring service.
+Let MoneyTips protect your credit and your identity with a free trial.

 2. Phishing – The IRS does not e-mail you or direct you to websites regarding any bill without prior contact.
 Do not be fooled by e-mails encouraging you to click on links to a site in reference to your tax bill; the website may be a fake, designed to gain your personal information.